cython/cython/docs/src/userguide/special_methods.rst

 * Use the 6 Python
   `special methods <https://docs.python.org/3/reference/datamodel.html#basic-customization>`_
   :meth:`__eq__`, :meth:`__lt__`, etc.
-  This is new since Cython 0.27 and works exactly as in plain Python classes.
+  This is supported since Cython 0.27 and works exactly as in plain Python classes.

 * Use a single special method :meth:`__richcmp__`.
   This implements all rich comparison operations in one method.
   The signature is ``def __richcmp__(self, other, int op)``.